PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     if __name__ == '__main__':
         print 'This is my JSON result from cache', read_bills()

-Most important part of above example is to notice that I'm **calling function** instead of making SQL query which gets **data from table** directly.
-BY doing so I am making sure that I actually use my business logic.
+Most important part of the above example to notice is, that I'm **calling function** instead of making SQL query, which gets **data from table** directly.
+By doing so I am making sure that I actually use my business logic.
 By getting data directly from a table like

     sql = "SELECT * FROM bill"